HANDEL Admeto at the Göttingen Handel Festival

 In concert, William has performed at leading venues including the Royal Albert Hall, Royal Festival Hall, Wigmore Hall, Birmingham Symphony Hall, Zellerbach Hall and Los Angeles’ Disney Concert Hall, with orchestras and ensembles including the London Philharmonic Orchestra, City of Birmingham Symphony Orchestra, English Consort, La Nuova Musica, Cape Town Philharmonic, Handel & Haydn Society, and Philharmonia Baroque Orchestra.
-Recent and upcoming concert highlights include Durufle’s Requiem with Pacific Symphony, Bach’s Mass in B Minor with Ludus Baroque, Mozart’s Requiem with Philharmonie Zuidnederland, Brahms’ German Requiem with Flanders Opera Symphony Orchestra, Handel’s Dettingen Te Deum with Haddo Arts Festival and City of London Choir, a tour as soloist with the Scottish Chamber Orchestra, St. Matthew Passion with the Brabants Orkest in the Netherlands, Haydn’s Creation with the Orquesta Sinfonica del Principado de Asturias in Spain, concerts in Edinburgh with Ludus Baroque including Bach’s Christmas Oratorio and Handel’s Triumph of Time and Truth, and a performance of Baroque chamber music at Paxton Festival.
+Recent and upcoming concert highlights include Durufle’s Requiem with Pacific Symphony, Handel’s Joshua with Philharmonia Baroque Orchestra, Messiah with Phoenix Symphony and St. Paul Chamber Orchestra, Bach’s Mass in B Minor with Ludus Baroque, Mozart’s Requiem with Philharmonie Zuidnederland, Brahms’ German Requiem with Flanders Opera Symphony Orchestra, Handel’s Dettingen Te Deum with Haddo Arts Festival and City of London Choir, a tour as soloist with the Scottish Chamber Orchestra, St. Matthew Passion with the Brabants Orkest in the Netherlands, Haydn’s Creation with the Orquesta Sinfonica del Principado de Asturias in Spain, concerts in Edinburgh with Ludus Baroque including Bach’s Christmas Oratorio and Handel’s Triumph of Time and Truth, and a performance of Baroque chamber music at Paxton Festival.

-Recent and upcoming opera roles include Apollon in Charpentier’s Orpheus with Christian Curnyn and the Early Opera Company at Wigmore Hall, Marcello in La Boheme and Bill in Kurt Weill’s Rise and Fall of the City of Mahogany with Opera Vlaanderen, the title role in Handel’s Imeneo at the International Handel Festival Gottingen, Handel’s Athalia with Ludus Baroque, “Simon” in Handel’s Judas Maccabeus with Pacific Symphony, and Monteverdi’s Il Combattimento di Tancredi at the Spitalfields Festival.
+Recent opera roles include Apollon in Charpentier’s Orpheus with Christian Curnyn and the Early Opera Company at Wigmore Hall, Marcello in La Boheme with Opera Vlaanderen and Opera de Rouen, Bill in Kurt Weill’s Rise and Fall of the City of Mahogany with Opera Vlaanderen, Escamillo in Carmen with Cape Town Opera, Minskman in Jonathan Dove’s Flight with Opera Omaha, the title role in Handel’s Imeneo at the International Handel Festival Gottingen, Handel’s Athalia with Ludus Baroque, “Simon” in Handel’s Judas Maccabeus with Pacific Symphony, and Monteverdi’s Il Combattimento di Tancredi at the Spitalfields Festival.

 Berger is also a gifted recitalist and recording artist.
 His 2016 CD, Duet (Delphian), revives the musically rich tradition of duet singing that reached its zenith in the Victorian age with works by Schumann, Mendelssohn, and Cornelius.
-In this recording, Berger is joined by soprano Lucy Crowe and pianist Iain Burnside.
+In this recording (“Editor’s Choice”, “a small miracle to be cherished, BBC Music Magazine) Berger is joined by soprano Lucy Crowe and pianist Iain Burnside.
 Berger’s imaginative approach to programming led to the 2012 release of his debut recital disc, Insomnia: A Nocturnal Voyage in Song, on Delphian Records.
 This sequence of 17 songs, including compositions by Vaughn Williams, Debussy, Faure, Schubert and Wolf, portrays the sleepless night of a man reflecting on the absence of an unnamed lover.
 It was named as one of the “Top 10 Classical Albums of 2012” by The Guardian, and William’s performance was described as “sweepingly sensual”, “pure gold” (The Arts Desk) and “magnetic” (The Scotsman).

-William’s second solo CD released in 2013, Hommage a Trois, was described as “one of the most delightful recital discs of the past year” by International Record Review, featured arias by Haydn, Mozart and Cimarosa with Nicholas McGegan and the Scottish Chamber Orchestra and was awarded five stars by Opera Now.
+William’s, Hommage a Trois, released in 2013, was described as “one of the most delightful recital discs of the past year” by International Record Review, featured arias by Haydn, Mozart and Cimarosa with Nicholas McGegan and the Scottish Chamber Orchestra and was awarded five stars by Opera Now.
 William’s discography includes Handel’s Alexander’s Feast for Delphian, Samson and Dettingen Te Deum for Carus, and Poulenc’s Carmelites for Chandos.
-On DVD, Berger is featured in Handel’s Admeto for C Major and L’incoronazione de Poppea for Opus Arte.
+On DVD, Berger is featured in Admeto for C Major and L’incoronazione de Poppea for Opus Arte.
 In 2014, William released a CD with Ludus Baroque of Handel’s Triumph of Time and Truth on Delphian Records.